-- · A flag (DD) that is referenced when executing instructions - Flags (CY, ZF, HC, S, OV) that are set to "1" or reset to "0" depending upon instruction execution results - Flags (SCB0 to SCB2) that specify the pointing register setting - A flag (MIE) that enables ("1") or disables ("0") all maskable interrupts - Flags (BCB0, BCB1) that specify the segment 0 common area - Flags (F0 to F2) that the user can freely utilize - A flag for use with future expanded CPU core functions.
-In the MSM66579 family of devices, this flag (MAB) can be freely utilized by the user.
+- A flag (DD) that is referenced when executing instructions - Flags (CY, ZF, HC, S, OV) that are set to "1" or reset to "0" depending upon instruction execution results - Flags (SCB0 to SCB2) that specify the pointing register setting - A flag (MIE) that enables ("1") or disables ("0") all maskable interrupts - Flags (BCB0, BCB1) that specify the segment 0 common area - Flags (F0 to F2) that the user can freely utilize - A flag for use with future expanded CPU core functions.
+This flag (MAB) can be freely utilized by the user.